-In his book, Holding On To Romance, best selling author and therapist, Norman Wright points out that although a sensational settingmay add to romance, it’s not what makes up the essence of romance.
-He says, “we can put a lot of thought and energy into creating mountain-top romantic settings, moods and occasions, but none of these can substitute for the daily expressions, words and actions necessary for true romance.”
+In his book, Holding On To Romance, best-selling author and therapist, Norman Wright points out that although a sensational setting may add to the romance, it’s not what makes up the essence of romance.
+He says, “we can put a lot of thought and energy into creating mountain-top romantic settings, moods, and occasions, but none of these can substitute for the daily expressions, words, and actions necessary for true romance.”

 In other words, romance is built upon the caring actions and seemingly “little” things that each partner gives to the other, like meeting needs, tenderness, consideration, sensitivity, thoughtfulness, and listening so that meaningful communication occurs.

 It’s amazing how with just a little effort, romance is greatly enhanced.
-By something as simple as a kind word, a compliment, a “thank you'”, a glance, a hug, a smile, a simple note, or just holding hands.
-They’re things that aren’t particularly time consuming or difficult to do.
+By something as simple as a kind word, a compliment, a “thank you”, a glance, a hug, a smile, a simple note, or just holding hands.
+They’re things that aren’t particularly time-consuming or difficult to do.
 But more than anything just require slowing down, thinking creatively, and being willing to change our routine.
-That’s what creates romance- taking time for each other, and making your mate feel special, and valued and loved.
+That’s what creates romance- taking time for each other and making your mate feel special, valued, and loved.